His Riches

 “Nehemiah said, "Go and enjoy choice food and sweet drinks, and send some to those who have nothing prepared.
 This day is

-sacred to our Lord.
-Do not grieve, for the joy of the LORD is your strength."
-Nehemiah 8:10 So it is with those that have chosen to be the children of the Lord.
+So it is with those that have chosen to be the children of the Lord.
 We can have joy in Him and that is our strength.

 “The LORD is my strength and my shield; my heart trusts in him, and I am helped.
 My heart leaps for joy and I will give thanks to him in song.”
 Psalm 28:7